mojohaus/jaxb2-maven-plugin/README.md

 #### a.
 Checkout the local release and build the release Documentation

-Checkout the newly prepared release and build its artifact and release documentation:
+Checkout the newly prepared release and build its artifact and release documentation.
+Note that the system property `https.protocols` is required to generate the site, since GitHub's api refuses to use the default TLS version of java (i.e. TLSv1.0).

     git checkout jaxb2-maven-plugin-2.4.0

-    mvn clean package site
+    mvn -Dhttps.protocols="TLSv1,TLSv1.1,TLSv1.2" clean package site

 #### b.
 Copy the content of the `target/site` directory